-What Are Heat Exhaustion and Heat Stroke (Definitions)?
+What is Heat Exhaustion?
+What is Heat Stroke (Definitions)?

 Heat stroke (also called heatstroke or sunstroke) also is a heat-related illness, and it is a life-threatening medical condition.
 It usually develops because of untreated heat exhaustion.
 The body's cooling system, which is controlled by the brain, stops working and the internal body temperature rises to the point at which brain damage or damage to other internal organs may result (temperature may reach 105 F or greater [40.5 C or greater]).

-Which Condition Is Worse, Heat Exhaustion or Heat Stroke?
+Which is Worse, Heat Exhaustion or Heat Stroke?

 Heat stroke is a more dangerous health condition than heat exhaustion because a person suffering from heat stroke can die.
 The body’s core temperature can become so high that brain damage or damage to internal organs may happen, which can permanently damage a person's health.